What is Drug Addiction?

 Many abusers have tried seeking help before, maybe even completed a treatment program.
 That doesn’t mean it is still easy for abuser to get past their addiction.
 The key is to never give up.
 It takes a lot more than just attending a treatment program to get past addiction.
 But getting into a treatment program is the first step and will help guide you or a loved one on the right path to a long lasting recovery once treatment is completed.

-If you or a loved one are suffering from addiction do not hesitate to call today for help.
+If you or a loved one are suffering from addiction, or would like more addiction facts, do not hesitate to call today for help.
 It is never too late and it is never too soon.
 Begin the recovery process today!